ORNL/intersect-architecture/sos/logical/resilience/active_standby.rst

    experience an error and potentially a subsequent failure.

 Context
-   This pattern applies to a system that has the following characteristics:
+   The pattern applies to a system that has the following characteristics:

    -  The system is deterministic, i.e., forward progress of the system is defined in terms of the input state to the system and the execution